 That’s why many RVers and vandwellers turn to boondocking to save money.
-Although I prefer free dispersed camping on public land like National Forests and BLM land, it’s good to know that free overnight parking camping is available – and legal – in many store parking lots.
+Although I personally prefer dispersed camping in National Forests and on BLM land, it’s good to know that free overnight parking camping is available – and legal – in many store parking lots as a backup.

 Here is the ultimate list of stores that offer free overnight parking for RVs, vans, and vehicle campers!

 Just because store policy allows overnight parking, doesn’t mean local ordinances do.

 Many cities have laws that prohibit sleeping in vehicles which cancel out store policy.
 Always double-check (by calling ahead or checking in the store) before crawling into bed for the night.

 Here are a few nationwide chains that often allow free overnight parking for camping:

 - Walmart – My go-to for parking lot camping, although many locations no longer allow overnight parking (due to city ordinances).
 I generally avoid Walmart camping in or near cities and opt for those in smaller towns and rural areas.